txjmp/mog/README.md

 AggShowPipeline() - displays the stages (for debugging)
 ```
 ## CSV Methods
 There are a set of methods for exporting and importing data via csv files.
 Some of these methods are designed for convenience at the expensive of flexibility.
+Data is not directly imported into or exported from the collection.
 **see examples_test.go for csv examples**
 ```
 CsvOutStart() - creates the export file and csv writer CsvWrite() - writes a record
-CsvOutDone() - flushes the csv writer and closes the output file CsvInStart() - opens the import file and creates the csv reader CsvRead() - reads a record
+CsvOutDone() - flushes the csv writer and closes the output file CsvInStart() - opens the import file and creates the csv reader CsvVerifyHeaders() - verifies expected headers match input file headers CsvRead() - reads a record
-CsvInDone() - closes the input file
+CsvGetVal() - provides accurate method of getting the correct value from an input record CsvInDone() - closes the input file
 CsvReadAll() - opens,reads,closes entire file and returns [][]string
 ```